 Making Sure I Hit the Spending Requirements in 2017

 I used the cards a couple of times in December to show activity, but waited until January 1 to begin the heavy spending.
-As Brad showed in the “Now is the Perfect Time to Earn the Southwest Companion Pass” article, the timing is important.

 Because we had several large business expenses, we were able to achieve the minimum spend quite easily.
 My statement close date was January 9.
 On January 7, I recalculated my spend and saw that I still needed around $1,500 on the business card.
 I had two additional purchases to make, which I did that day.